BCDevOps/platform-services/monitoring/sysdig/docs/sysdigteam_user_guide.md

 ## Alert Channels
 Currently Alert Channels can be created manually through the Sysdig Monitor UI.
-> :warning: **All Alert Channels Can be Enabled / Disabled By All Teams**: Be very careful here and only modify your own!

 ### Creating a Rocket.Chat Alert Channel
 The following walkthrough provides a sample for integrating Sysdig Alerts with Rocket.Chat.
 Both Sysdig Monitor and Rocket.Chat require configurations.